 The aim of this website is to be a source of information for you, opening the doors on the world of Angelman Syndrome.
 There is a wide variety of information on these pages and much of it will be regularly updated so do check back regularly.

 If you would like to become a member of Assert please contact us either via email firstname.lastname@example.org or on our telephone support line: 0300 999 0102.

-We have a provisional clinic date of 1st August 2013 and the clinic is to be held in Manchester.
-We are hoping to hold 3 or 4 clinics each year for both adults and children with AS.
+In conjunction with the NHS, we are holding 3 or 4 clinics each year for both adults and children with AS in Manchester.
 The clinics are being held for those who have a clinical need to meet with the professionals.
-We plan to see 3 or 4 families at each clinic, with each family having an hour for a full consultation with a clinical geneticist, Jill Clayton-Smith, a Paediatrician, Dr Dan Hindley, a Psychologist, Eric Taylor, a Physiotherapist will also be available and we are hoping to have a Speech Therapist, Dietician and other professionals present on the day.
+We see 3 or 4 families at each clinic, with each family having an hour for a full consultation with a clinical geneticist, Jill Clayton-Smith, a Paediatrician, Dr Dan Hindley, a Psychologist, Eric Taylor, a Physiotherapist will also be available and we are hoping to have a Speech Therapist, Dietician and other professionals present on the day.
 A representative from ASSERT will also be attending for the day to discuss ways in which we can support families.

-Every patient is to be referred by their GP or other doctor sending a written referral to: Dr Jill Clayton-Smith, Genetic Medicine, 6th Floor St Mary’s Hospital, Oxford Rd, Manchester M13 9WL
+Every patient must be referred by their GP or other doctor sending a written referral to: Dr Jill Clayton-Smith, Genetic Medicine, 6th Floor St Mary’s Hospital, Oxford Rd, Manchester M13 9WL.

 80 percent of UK people with rare syndrome still to be found.
 More than eight out of ten people in the UK with a rare genetic condition could be missing out on crucial support because of a lack of a diagnosis.

 We are very pleased to announce that the ASSERT conference in 2014 will be held at the Hilton Hotel in Coventry on Friday 29th August – Sunday 31st August